Arabic poetry: Poetic forms

-Literary theory and criticism
+Poetry theory and analysis

 Literary criticism in Arabic literature often focused on religious texts, and the several long religious traditions of hermeneutics and textual exegesis have had a profound influence on the study of secular texts.
 This was particularly the case for the literary traditions of Islamic literature.

-Literary criticism was also employed in other forms of medieval Arabic literature and poetry from the 9th century, notably by al-Jahiz in his al-Bayan wa-'l-tabyin and al-Hayawan, and by Abdullah ibn al-Mu'tazz in his Kitab al-Badi.
+Poetry analysis was also employed in other forms of medieval Arabic poetry from the 9th century, notably, for the first time, by the Kufan grammarian Tha'lab (d.
+904) in his collection of terms with examples Qawa'id al-shi'r (The Foundations of Poetry), by Qudama ibn Ja'far in the Naqd al-shi'r (Poetic Criticism), by al-Jahiz in the al-Bayan wa-'l-tabyin and al-Hayawan, and by Abdullah ibn al-Mu'tazz in his Kitab al-Badi.
+There were four critic groupings: experts on ancient poetry, critics of new Arabic poets, Quranic scholars, and Aristotelian logicians.

 Modern poetry

+Arab Renaissance

+Beginning in the 19th century, as part of what is now called "the Arab Renaissance" or "revival" (al-Nahda), some primarily Egyptian, Lebanese and Syrian writers and poets Rifa'a at-Tahtawi, Ahmad Faris al-Shidyaq, Butrus al-Bustani, and Francis Marrash believed that writing must be renewed towards modern style and themes.
+The blind poet Francis Marrash wrote in poetic prose and prose poetry and can be considered the first modern Arabic writer.
+Within and after the Arabic Renaissance appeared several poetry movements and groups.

+Neoclassicism

-Beginning in the 19th and early 20th centuries, as part of what is now called "the Arabic renaissance" or "al-Nahda," poets like Francis Marrash, Ahmad Shawqi and Hafiz Ibrahim began to explore the possibility of developing the classical poetic forms.Somekh, pp. 36–82.
-Some of these neoclassical poets were acquainted with Western literature but mostly continued to write in classical forms, while others, denouncing blind imitation of classical poetry and its recurring themes, sought inspiration from French or English romanticism.
+The "Neoclassical" movement (different from the western neoclassicism) advocated return to the purity of classical Arabic poetry and began in the turn of the 20th century to explore the possibility of developing the classical poetic forms.
+Some of these neoclassical poets were acquainted with western literature but mostly continued to write in classical forms.
+One of the first proponents of this was the Egyptian poet and statesman Mahmoud Sami el-Baroudi.
+Other notable figures include Ahmad Shawqi (the most popular of them) and Hafiz Ibrahim from Egypt, Jamil Sidqi al-Zahawi and Maruf al-Rusafi from Iraq, and the Palestinian Ibrahim Tuqan.

-A common theme in much of the new poetry was the use of the ghazal or love poem in praise of the poet's homeland.
+A common genre in much of the neoclassical poetry was the use of the qasida, as well as ghazal or love poem in praise of the poet's homeland.
 This was manifested either as a nationalism for the newly emerging nation states of the region or in a wider sense as an Arab nationalism emphasising the unity of all Arab people.
 The poems of praise (madih), and the lampoon (hija) also returned.
-Shawqi produced several works praising the reforming Turkish leader Kemal Atatürk, but when Atatürk abolished the caliphate, Shawqi was not slow in attacking him in verse.
+Ahmad Shawqi produced several works praising the reforming Turkish leader Kemal Atatürk, but when Atatürk abolished the caliphate, Shawqi was not slow in attacking him in verse.
 Political views in poetry were often more unwelcome in the 20th century than they had been in the 7th, and several poets faced censorship or, in the case of Abd al-Wahhab al-Bayyati, exile.